-- En1 Environment (general) the council will actively contribute to and promote policies and initiatives that support, protect, and sensitively and sustainably develop the unique historic, build and natural environments of the town - En2 Environment (council ownership) the council will maintain and protect the heritage and natural assets in its ownership, and that it is responsible for, including through the maintenance of appropriate records, maintenance plans, inspections and works

-- En3 Trees the council will manage and maintain shrubs and trees on land which it owns or is responsible for, including the maintenance of inspection, arboricultural and planting schemes - En4 Recreation the council will maintain, on land that it owns or is responsible for, existing areas of leisure and recreation purposes - En5 New Development the council will seek to inform and shape new development in the town to ensure sustainable and managed growth supported by the appropriate infrastructure, including working closely with the joint Okehampton Hamlets and Town Neighbourhood Development Plan.
+- En1 Environment (general) the council will actively contribute to and promote policies and initiatives that support, protect and sensitively and sustainably develop the unique historic, build and natural environments of the town - En2 Environment (council ownership) the council will maintain and protect the heritage and natural assets in its ownership, and that it is responsible for, including through the maintenance of appropriate records, maintenance plans, inspections and works - En3 Trees the council will manage and maintain shrubs and trees on land which it owns or is responsible for, including the maintenance of inspection, arboriculture and planting schemes - En4 Recreation the council will maintain, on land that it owns or is responsible for, existing areas of leisure and recreation purposes - En5 New Development the council will seek to inform and shape new development in the town by scrutinising and commenting on all planning applications to ensure sustainable and managed growth supported by the appropriate infrastructure.
+This includes working closely with the joint Okehampton Hamlets and Town Neighbourhood Development Plan, now and once approved.